This site is dedicated to the family of Peg & Bill Chartres (Nick, Wayne, Graham, Jason and their families),

 The most recent development in the scheme was the construction of Kangaroo Creek Dam.
 Following a series of floods which resulted in considerable property damage, public demands for remedial action became ever stronger.
-In 1925, the then Engineer-in-Chief proposed flood mitigation works on the River Torrens which included a regulating dam to be located either two les below Birdwood or at Kangaroo Creekl .
+In 1925 [This proposal was actually made in 1916], the then Engineer-in-Chief proposed flood mitigation works on the River Torrens which included a regulating dam to be located either two miles below Birdwood or at Kangaroo Creekl.
 The former site proved to be too far upstream to command a large enough catchment and so the Kangaroo Creek site became the final choice, although matters did not proceed at that time.

 With a growing demand for water in the mid 1950's, the proposal was again put forward and in 1962 a submission was made to the Public Works Committee to construct the dam.
 Initially a concrete arch dam was proposed for the site but after further study of the abutment geology, this was abandoned in favour of a rockfill dam2.